The Horns of Nimon: Plot

 The declining Skonnan Empire is under control of a mysterious horned being called the Nimon.
 It resides inside a labyrinthine Power Complex on the planet Skonnos, and communicates only with the Skonnan leader, Soldeed, who reveres the Nimon as a god.
-The Nimon demands a regular tribute of young people, who are flown in from the nearby planet Aneth, as well as a supply of hymetusite crystals.
+The Nimon demands a regular tribute of young people and hymetusite crystals flown in from the nearby planet Aneth.

-A transport ship bearing the sacrifices from Aneth breaks down and becomes stranded in interplanetary space, close to a black hole.
+A transport ship bearing the sacrifices breaks down and becomes stranded close to a black hole.
 Outside the ship, the TARDIS materialises.
 The Fourth Doctor attempts to save the TARDIS from being drawn into the black hole by attaching it to the Skonnan ship with a force field.
-He and Romana then board the ship, leaving K9 behind.
-Once aboard they find a cargo of hymetusite crystals and a hold full of young prisoners from Aneth, led by Seth.
-The Doctor and Romana are captured at gunpoint by the co-pilot, who forces them to fix the ship using a hymetusite crystal.
+He and Romana board the ship, leaving K9 behind, and are captured at gunpoint by the co-pilot, who forces them to fix the ship.
 The Doctor returns to the TARDIS to get supplies, and becomes stranded when the ship's engines start.
 Steering the TARDIS away from the black hole, he travels to Skonnos.

 On Skonnos, the Nimon is enraged by the delayed sacrifice and threatens to withhold the promised armaments that will help rebuild the Skonnan Empire.
 The ship arrives, bearing the sacrifices and Romana, who are forced to carry the hymetusite crystals into the Power Complex.
-Within the labyrinth, the walls seem to shift and change, forcing them towards the Nimon.
-They discover desiccated husks of bodies, previous Anethans who have been drained of life.
-They meet the Nimon, who has the power to fire deadly laser beams out of his horns.
-Meanwhile, the TARDIS has materialised on Skonnos.
-The Doctor enters the labyrinth and distracts the Nimon, enabling Romana, Seth and Teka to escape.
+Within the labyrinth, the shifting walls force them towards the Nimon.
+The TARDIS materialises on Skonnos; the Doctor enters the labyrinth and distracts the Nimon, enabling Romana, Seth and Teka to escape.